pe1pip/wrr/README.md

 # WRR - something

-A web-based remote control for you HAM radio RIG, in python, html5 and javascript.
+A web-based remote control for your HAM radio RIG, in python, html5 and javascript.

+Goals:

+ 1. display the rig freqency, mode, etc.
+ 2. display everything
+ 3. control everything less PTT
+ 4. 2-way audio streams
+ 5. control PTT

+Note that part of 1. is that I own transverters and this code displays the input/output freq. of the transverter.

+So further goals:

+ 6. Control transverter off-set
+ 7. Select a transverter

 ## Note: